sleeplessinc/node-smtpclient/README.md

 ### Options:

-The values in the `opts` argument are optional.
+Any values provided in the `opts` argument will over the defaults.
-Those supported are listed here with their defaults if not provided.
+The supported values are listed here with their defaults:

 * `host` -- "localhost"
 * `port` -- 25